vigneshavm/Interview-questions/Prompt Commands.md

 6. Cost optimization strategies
 7. Compliance and audit requirements

-Present as a comprehensive disaster recovery plan presentation.
+Present as a I'm explaining to interview panal.
 ```

 ## Leadership & Management Prompts